 Eastern Ghouta Syria: The neighbourhoods below the bombs

 In one district, 93% of buildings had been damaged or destroyed by December, according to UN satellite imagery analysis.
-A recent wave of bombings has caused further destruction.
+The surge of rocket fire, shelling and air strikes that accompanied the ground assault launched on 18 February caused further destruction.

 Western districts were already devastated by December